Why accounting firms are bleeding talent

 The talent shortage facing the accounting profession is well known at this point, as graduates with accounting majors are deterred by stagnant wages and a lack of education on career paths — while existing accountants leave the field entirely.
 Amid this identity crisis, firms are starting to look inwards for solutions.

-Data from the most recent ADP National Employment Report published this month showed that the service-providing sector added 101,000 jobs in September, 20,000 of which were for roles in professional and business services like accounting and tax preparation.
+Data from the most recent ADP National Employment Report published last month showed that the service-providing sector added 101,000 jobs in September, 20,000 of which were for roles in professional and business services like accounting and tax preparation.
 The month before, according to the U.S. Bureau of Labor Statistics, 1,500 new postings described accounting-related openings.

 But many in the field say the hurdles to becoming a licensed CPA, including the test itself, are simply not worth the payoff.